paulalimamysesay/Dissertation_2024/README.md

    pip install -r requirements.txt

 *Step 5: Run the Project*
-1. After successfully installing the required packages, you are ready to run the project.
+1. you are ready to run the project.
 2. Execute the following command to start the project:

-   python main.py
+   python manage.py runserver

+*Step 6: Account Credentials*

+   - *Admin Account:*
+     - Username: admin
+     - Password: admin

+   - *Dispatcher Account:*
+     - Username: dispatcher
+     - Password: dispatcher@ecommerce

+   - *Customer Account:*
+     - Username: Paul
+     - Password: paul

 Congratulations!
 You have successfully set up and run our final project.
 If you encounter any issues during the process, please refer to our GitHub repository for troubleshooting guidance or reach out to us for assistance.

+Thank you for your support and interest in our project!